samglover/simpleMITs/README.md

 #### Changed
 - Adjusted the vertical alignment of the task-age tag so that it is vertically centered on the line.
+- Added event.preventDefault() to saveTask() to stop it from adding a ? to the URL when adding a task.

 ### 1.0.3 - 2024-02-28